omgnetwork/elixir-omg/docs/details.md

 Watcher doesn't hold or manage user's keys.
 All signatures are assumed to be done outside.
-A planned exception may be to allow Watcher to sign challenges, but using a non-sensitive/low-funded Ethereum account.

 # Configuration parameters

-Per usual practice, the default values are defined in `apps/<app>/config/config.exs`.
 For docker deployments, and release deployments please refer to [Deployment Configuration](deployment_configuration.md).

 **NOTE**: all margins are denominated in Ethereum blocks